 Things to be cautious of: Sometimes the food isn’t in the ripest condition when it is delivered.
 I found that out of every box, there were about 2 ingredients that were unusable or inedible.
 In my second box (which is my main reference because it was delivered on time), the cucumber for my couscous salad was too squishy to use, and the apple way too bruised to eat.
 I think the variety of meals offered could be improved as well.
 However, the overall quality of the box outweighs these cons for me.

 Have you tried this (or another) meal delivery service for college students?
-What did you think?
+What did you think of this Spoon University Meal Plan review?
 A lot of people say this is like blue apron for college students, and while I haven’t tried that box, I really liked Chef’d!